-10.20 We aimIn order to build upon the existing level of retail floorspace and will aim to upgrade and improve the overall quality of the retail offer in an effort to strengthen and improve Walthamstow's regional market positioning and it's overall market share.
+10.20 In order to build upon the existing level of retail floorspace and upgrade and improve the overall guality of the retail offer in an effort to strengthen and improve Walthamstow's regional market positioning and it's overall market share.
 In accordance with policy CS14 and DM25, We will continue to maintain a balance of uses within the centre through strong management of the Primary and Secondary Shopping Frontages.
 Figure 10.3 sets out the shopping frontage designations.
 There are a number of retail units located on the periphery of the centre (outside of the retail frontages).
 These retail units draws retail activity away from the retail core of the centre broadening the retail focus of the centre.
 We will actively seek to encourage these uses to relocate within the designated shopping frontages within centre.
 We will do this by marketing and promotion of sites to local businesses as they come forward.
-In addition, to further focus the retail within the core of the centre, the ground floor shop frontages located within the current Selborne Walk Shopping Centre is designated as a 'Shopping Precinct'.
+In addition, to further focus retail within the core of the centre, the ground floor shop frontages located within the current Selborne Walk Shopping Centre is designated as a 'Shopping Precinct'.
 The Selborne Walk Shopping Centre is a purpose built shopping centre and as such and we will resist the permanent loss of any retail floorspace within the designated frontage of the 'Shopping Precinct'.
-Proposals for A3 Non retail units such as restaurants should continue to be located on the upper floor or in a dedicated section (food court) in the 'food' court' area.
+Proposals for A3 units such as restaurants should continue to be located on the upper in the 'food' court' area.